 Completed in September 1888, this blue-and-yellow canvas depicts a snapshot of a street in Arles, situated by the Place du Forum and the rue de Palais.
 At an unknown late hour, people are huddled at the outdoor terrace of a local cafe as folks walk by on the street.
-Nestled between the two rows of buildings is a glimpse of a vibrant starry sky, reminiscent of Van Gogh's other paintings, Starry Night Over the Rhône and The Starry Night.
+Nestled between the two rows of buildings is a glimpse of a vibrant starry sky, reminiscent of Van Gogh's other famous work, The Starry Night.
 Like the rest of the Post-Impressionist's oeuvre, the Café Terrace at Night was underappreciated during Van Gogh's lifetime.
 Today, however, it is recognized as one of the artist's most significant works.

 Scroll down to learn 10 interesting facts about Café Terrace at Night.